 Speak With Experienced Audit Attorneys Today For Free

 Retaining Salka Law LLC, an experienced Labor and Employment Firm, can be the difference between a successful audit and a costly one.
 Founding Partner Gregg H. Salka, Esq. has successfully handled countless audits in New Jersey (including Bergen County) and New York for companies of all sizes, including appearing before the New York Department of Labor, the New Jersey Department of Labor, and the United States Department of Labor.
-Contact Salka Law LLC today for a free legal consultation concerning your audit/inspection.
+Contact Salka Law LLC today for a Free Legal Consultation concerning your Labor Department audit/inspection.